Carnegie Investment Bank: Organisation

 The company is divided into three divisions; Securities (equity research, sales & trading), Investment Banking (corporate finance advisory and capital markets activities) and Private Banking.

 Ownership

-In the wake of the economic crisis of 2008, Carnegie Investment Bank AB was, to avoid bankruptcy, taken over by the Swedish National Debt Office on 10 November 2008.
+Due to the 2008 financial crisis, Carnegie Investment Bank AB was, to avoid bankruptcy, taken over by the Swedish National Debt Office on 10 November 2008.
 The bank had crossed the restrictions from the Swedish supervisory authority, Finansinspektionen, when lending too high of a sum to one client, property magnate Maths O. Sundqvist.
 The largest shareholders at the time were Böös & Enblad AB (9,2%), Moderna Finance AB (6,4%) and Harris Associates fonder (5,3%).
 In May 2009, the private equity company Altor Equity Partners and the investment company Bure Equity acquired the company.

 On 3 September 2010 it was announced that Carnegie was to acquire HQ Bank, a strategic move with the aim to further strengthen its private banking division.